What is Solicitation of Prostitution in Texas?

 If you are undocumented and charged with solicitation of prostitution, you may face additional challenges, including possible detention by Immigration and Customs Enforcement (ICE) and potential deportation proceedings.
 It is vital to work with an attorney who understands the intersection of criminal and immigration law to protect your rights.

-Get in Touch with a Fort Worth Solicitation Attorney Today
+Get in Touch with a Solicitation Of Prostitution Attorney Today

 Being accused of soliciting a prostitute could negatively impact your personal and professional life and leave an embarrassing blemish on your record.
-Contact our firm today to find out how a Fort Worth solicitation lawyer can help you can put this mistake behind you so you can move on with your life.
+Contact our firm today to find out how a solicitation of prostitution lawyer can help you can put this mistake behind you so you can move on with your life.
+We represent clients in Fort Worth, Dallas, Houston and the surrounding areas.

 Call 817-203-2220 to speak with a member of our team.